DevExpress-Examples/asp-net-core-dashboard-backend/readme.md

 This server contains a dashboard connected to a JSON data source.
 The data source obtains data from the following connection: `https://raw.githubusercontent.com/DevExpress-Examples/DataSources/master/JSON/customers.json`.

-This application does not have any views.
+> **Warning** This application does not have any views.
 Configure and launch a client application to display data from this server.

 ## Quick Start